johnrearden/clarity/planning-resources/Plan-and-Kanban.md

 Strategy: User Needs --------------------------------------------------------------------------------------------------------------------------

  Information on negative emotions, what they are and why we may be feeling them.
- Information on how to get control of your mind - Speak to people about how you are feeling.
-Write down your thoughts and do a dialy log of how you feel etc. Mindfulness.
+ Information on how to get control of your mind - Speak to people about how you are feeling. learn how to write down your thoughts and do a dialy log of how you feel etc. Mindfulness.
  It should contain a contact form where people can explain how theyre feeling and get advice and links to external resources.